-Serious river and coastal flooding that has occurred in a number of areas in Scotland is, unfortunately, not entirely preventable.
 Flooding can be diverse, often site specific and brought about by a range of factors including heavy rain, raised groundwater levels, increased rain water run-off and blocked or surcharged drainage systems.
 It is also generally recognised that climate change may play a major role in increasing the risk of flooding in the future, for example, local pluvial (rainfall) flooding from more frequent short intense rain storms.

 The effects of flooding on a building can include significant damage to materials, services and structure.
 Contamination could result where waste water drainage is present in the floodwater.
 Where there is a risk that flooding can affect a building it is important that any proposed construction is designed to be more resistant or resilient.

 Pressure for land development may mean that development may be given planning approval on land subject to some risk of flooding.
 Where development is to take place on land assessed by the planning authority as having a flood risk, advice should be sought from sources such as the local planning authority, the Scottish Environment Protection Agency (SEPA) and those responsible for coastal defences.
-Further guidance may be obtained from the ‘Scottish Planning Policy (SPP)’.
+Further guidance may be obtained from the ‘Scottish Planning Policy SPP.

-The Scottish Environment Protection Agency (SEPA) provides flood risk information on their indicative river and coastal interactive flood maps on their website http://www.sepa.org.uk/.
+The Scottish Environment Protection Agency (SEPA) provides flood risk information on their indicative river and coastal interactive flood maps on their website. http://www.sepa.org.uk/.

-If near surface level groundwater is present on a building site there is the potential for construction activity to affect it or for the groundwater to pose a hazard to any new buildings.
+When near surface level groundwater is present on a building site there is the potential for construction activity to affect it or for the groundwater to pose a hazard to any new buildings.
 To reduce the risk to buildings from groundwater, subsoil drainage of a site may be necessary to protect against penetration of groundwater through a building and damage to the building fabric.
 Any existing drains that will be affected by the construction of a building should also continue to function properly and guidance is provided under Standard 3.5.

 Conversions - in the case of conversions, as specified in regulation 4, the building as converted shall meet the requirements of this standard in so far as is reasonably practicable, and in no case be worse than before the conversion (regulation 12, schedule 6).